Effective: July 1, 2001

 At-Risk awards will appear on deficit reports since no budget is loaded.
 At-Risk awards will automatically appear on notices sent to department chairs after they have been in deficit for three months.
 These deficits will not be charged to departmental F&A accounts while the At-Risk award is active.
 If no award is received and the At-Risk award has ended, OSP will contact the award-owning Department for instructions as to what local or F&A award should cover the costs.
 The Department’s F&A award is the guaranteeing fund for At-Risk awards and costs will be transferred to a departmental F&A PTAO if no other F&A or local PTAO is provided to OSP.

 NOTE: Pre-Award costs on federal awards are typically limited to 90 days prior to the sponsor’s start date (see note above).
 If there is a delay in the anticipated start date, costs may not be allowed under pre-award authority.
 It is the responsibility of the Department to remove all unallowable charges from the award.
 If correcting action is not taken in a timely manner, OSP will facilitate action through the deficit notification process.

 HOW TO REQUEST AN AT RISK AWARD:

-- At-Risk PTAO requests are to be made using the SP23 form.
+- At-Risk PTAO requests are to be made using the SP23 form and sending it to email@example.com.
 The form should be fully completed.